 Day 2: Intro in Flatwater

 This morning we’re taking it easy with a morning yoga class, leisurely breakfast and outfitting of gear.
 After lunch we’ll head to a flatwater pool on the beautiful Sarapiqui River to start with the basics.
 The Sarapiquí is often referred to as the “Jewel of Costa Rica” with clear water, deep pools and excellent whitewater.
 We’ll be working on reviewing basic strokes and concepts, including the roll.
 There is also a beautiful wave train with two big eddies on either side and we’ll start working eddies and ferries.
 Dinner and relaxing this evening.

 Day 3: Hitting the water for review

 Early morning yoga will warm up the body and relax the mind.
 After yoga, we’re served a delicious Tico breakfast before heading back to the Sarapiqui river.

 Starting with an easy-going section where we’ll work on stroke technique and river running technique.
 We’ll also focus on having lots of fun (which isn’t hard kayaking in the winter in Costa Rica!!)
 We’ll play around in the river all day and then head back to the hotel.
 You’ll have a chance to relax by the pool before dinner is served.
 After dinner we can take a night rainforest walk with flashlights to see tree frogs, bullfrogs and caiman!

-Yoga class helps to warm us up for our last day on the Sarapiqui.
+Yoga class helps to warm us up for another day on the Sarapiqui.
 After breakfast we’ll hit the river to review and refresh our skills!
 Today you’ll really start feeling your skills improving and you’ll feel way more confident on the water.
 You’re well on your way to becoming a strong whitewater paddler!
 We have options today on what section to run so we’ll be mixing it up as you work on your skills.